huuaho/umg-headless/docs/search/SearchPage.md

 ### 3. Pagination
 - Previous/Next buttons
 - Current page indicator
-- Smooth scroll to top on page change
+- Instant scroll to top on page change
 - Hidden when only 1 page of results

 ### 4. States